-- Reflecting on the film, how was God showing Catherine that she was 'precious'? - How did Catherine allow God to use her significant relationships to shape her journey?
+Reflecting on the film, how was God showing Catherine that she was 'precious' in the eyes of God?

+How did Catherine allow God to use her significant relationships to shape her journey?

 Imagine God were in front of you, talking to you...